Sonnenwerk/EDCopilotDialogueLibrary-MyFork/SpeechExtensions/System_Announcements.md

 - A fresh system, <Commander>.
 Careful.
 It's main star is not the only one around here with a gravitational pull.
 - A new System detected, <Commander>.
 It’s full of potential.. just like us.
 - New system on the map, <Commander>.
 It’s almost as breathtaking as you... almost.
+- We are the first to visit this Star.
+But let’s face it, <Commander>, you’re the real star of this galaxy.
+- A new system discovered.
+Impressive.
+But, <Commander>, you’re the only discovery I care about.

 #### **Profanity**
 - Holy shit, <Commander>, we just found a new system!
 I hope it’s not as fucking boring as the last one.